What predictive heating means and how it works

 Recommendation: how to start

-For most users, the safest path is to start with Learning, confirm the sensor and data quality, and only then move to MPC.
+For most users, the safest path is to start with Learning, confirm the sensor and data quality, and only then move to predictive heating.

 Practical path

-- After week 1–2: Predictive control more predictable control that respects your limits.
+- After week 1–2: Predictive heating — more predictable control that respects your limits.

-If you already have good data and correct sensor placement, you can start directly with predictive control.
+If you already have good data and correct sensor placement, you can start directly with predictive heating.

 Start with Learning (shadow) if: